 Preventing loneliness and depression

-Older people who find them isolated from friends or family can lose their sense of purpose which in turn can cause them to feel lonely or depressed without these interactions.
+Older people who find themselves isolated from friends or family can lose their sense of purpose which in turn, can cause them to feel lonely or depressed without these interactions.
 This is why it’s important for people, of all ages, to stay active within their community and engage in events to keep these connections.

 Friendships are good for your brain health